rzmz/raintree-patient-weight-tracker/README.md

 It includes a basic setup for a project with react-router v7 framework mode and:
 - React 19 & react-compiler
 - TypeScript
-- TailwindCSS
 - Vite
 - Vitest (unit tests)
 - Scripting
 - Biome (linter & formatter)
-- i18n support (client and server)
+- Internationalization support (client and server)
-- Icons spritesheet generator
 - lefthook hooks
 - CI checks for quality control
 - react-router-devtools